aurimas13/Communication-of-Services/README.md

 - Refer to [Configuration](#configuration) for instructions to change **ENDPOINT** (particularly) and other fields on `.env` files if you don't want to use default VARIABLES on which the below Docker commands are written for running Docker.

-After the **ENDPOINT** is set, the rest VARIABLES are default, the package is set at your directory and two Docker terminal windows are run, follow this<sup>1</sup>:
+After the ENDPOINT is set, the rest of the variables are default, the package is set at your directory and two Docker terminal windows are run, follow this<sup>1</sup>:
 1) To build docker image on the 1<sup>st</sup> terminal window for the Event Consumer you need to go to the EventConsumer folder locally and run:
 ```
 >>> docker build -t eventconsumer .